 This American egalitarian system was fueled by a strong ideal of freedom.
 The Declaration of Independence states Americans “are endowed by their Creator with certain unalienable Rights; that among these are Life, Liberty and the pursuit of Happiness.”
 These words still resonate with Americans today, but many of them also realize that a segment of the population has not been granted these basic rights because of their race or ethnicity.
 The protests across the country following the death of George Floyd and other people of color are unique in bringing together both white and black people to denounce systemic racism, injustice and police violence due to the color of a person’s skin.
 Many realize that these core ideals do not apply to all Americans equally and how “discolored” the collective perspective is (pun intended).
 The current pandemic is bringing to the surface these socioeconomic disparities by dramatically and disproportionately affecting people of color.
 For many, the realization of the discrimination suffered by their friends, neighbors, or co-workers is a real shock.
 As a result, thousands have protested in the streets in recent months to demand that the principles of the Founding Fathers finally apply to all Americans, without exception.
 However, another perspective is exemplified by the recent uprising at the United States Capitol, the symbol of Democracy.
-This incident revealed the willingness of a predominantly white crowd of Americans to take up arms to safeguard what they consider a threat to their freedom and privilege, a sort of backlash to the advancement of equality.
+This incident revealed the willingness of a crowd of Americans to take up arms to safeguard what they consider a threat to their freedom.

 Likewise, in France, the Declaration of the Rights of Man and of the Citizen, partly inspired by the philosophers of the Enlightenment, proclaims: “Men are born and remain free and equal in rights.
 Social distinctions may be founded only upon the general good… All citizens, being equal in its eyes, shall be equally eligible to all high offices, public positions and employments, according to their ability, and without other distinction than that of their virtues and talents.”
 However, the French system, paralyzed by centuries of social stratification, mainly benefits the elites.
 Added to this are the colonial heritage and the impact of globalization that has changed the face of the increasingly multicultural population.
 Many French citizens have felt abandoned, unheard, and unrepresented by the elite, which resulted in the “yellow vest” movement, that led to violence and damage to monuments and other symbols of French Democracy.